cdapio/cdap/cdap-docs/user-guide/source/tutorials/nytimes-xml.rst

 You can align the nodes by clicking the `Align` button, which is the fourth option from the top.

-Open the top `Python Evaluator` node by double clicking on the node.
+Open the top `Python Evaluator` node configuration.
 Replace the pre-populated code with the following snippet:

 .. code-block:: python